 435 S State St, Ann Arbor, MI 48109-1003

-Dissertation Title: “Social History, Identity Politics, and Displacement in Apuleius' Metamorphoses”
+Dissertation Title: “Rudis Locutor: Speech and Self-Fashioning in Apuleius’ Metamorphoses”

 Publications: “The Intensive Survey.”
 In Christopher Ratté and Peter D. De Staebler (eds.).
 Aphrodisias V. The Aphrodisias Regional Survey.
 Mainz (2012), 87-134.